Zestiex/Zestiex/README.md

 # Hi, I'm Arg3M1a!

 ### Currently Learning
 Python backend development.
-Planning to polish Python basics, dive deeper into backend systems, and later expand into frontend tools like TypeScript and low-level languages like C/C++.
+Planning to polish Python basics, dive deeper into backend systems, and later expand into frontend tools like TypeScript and low-level languages like C/C++ or Go.

 ### Currently Focusing On
 `Wutil` — a standalone, single-file employee management utility written in Python with no external database dependencies.